Adapted from the SOP accidentally released to the public by a bungling TSA higher up.

 Bin Loader: What a TSA employee is for the first month of his or her employment.

 Blogger Bob Burns: The TSA’s mouthpiece on the TSA blog.
 He was simply a TSA officer who had happened to be the most web-savvy (read: he could form coherent sentences and had a Blogger account) of the people in the vicinity when the TSA Blog was conceived.
-This is explained in Kip Hawley’s terrible book (see Permanent Emergency).
+This is explained in Kip Hawley’s book (see Permanent Emergency).

-Bruce Schneiered: (V, ints) When a passenger uses logic in order to confound and perplex an officer into submission.
+Bruce Schneiered: (V, transitive) When a passenger uses logic in order to confound and perplex an officer into submission.
 Example: “A TSA officer took my Swiss army knife, but let my scissors go.
 I then asked him wouldn’t it be more dangerous if I were to make my scissors into two blades, or to go into the bathroom on the secure side and sharpen my grandmother’s walking stick with one of the scissor blades into a terror spear.
 Then after I pointed out that all of our bodies contain a lot more than 3.4 ounces of liquids, the TSA guy got all pissed and asked me if I wanted to fly today.
 I totally Schneirered his ass.”

 Burka Conundrum, The: A question that the TSA has never addressed about its BDO program: Behavior Detection Officers (See: Airport Wizards) are supposedly looking for indicators such as microexpressions in would-be terrorists, but what about a woman (or any person, for that matter) wearing a full body burka?
 Do the wizards have x-ray vision?
 Another one of the infinite number of ways that a determined terrorist can glide right by TSA security theater at any time.